KIT-MAMID/mamid/doc/USERMANUAL.md

 	   Check if a slave instance of MAMID is running at the specified port.
 	   Check if the associated host is running as planned.
  - Create slave:
     1. Use [Create new slave] in the top right corner of the slave view or [New Slave] in the sidebar.
     2. Set the parameters of the slave.
     3. Choose [Apply].

     *After creation, a slave is in disabled state.*

  - Change slave state:
     1. Choose the slave to change in the Slaves view.
-Slaves are sorted by their state.
+Slaves are sorted by their state and can be filtered by their hostname.
     2. In [Slave Control], one of three states can be set.
         a.
-Disabled
+Active
         b.
 Maintenance
         c.
-Active
+Disabled

  - Modify slave settings:
     1. Choose the slave to change in the Slaves view.
-Slaves are sorted by their state.
+Slaves are sorted by their state and can be filtered by their hostname.
     2. Change the state of the slave to [Maintenance] (s.
 Change slave state)
     3. In Slave Settings, the parameters of the slave can be modified.
-    4. Choose [Apply].
+    4. Choose [Apply]

+ - Remove slave:
+     1. Choose the slave to remove in the Slaves view.
+Slaves are sorted by their state and can be filtered by their hostname.
+     2. In Slave Control, choose [Disabled]
+     3. In the pop-up, click [Disable slave]
+     4. In the bottom of the slaves view, choose [Remove slave from system]
+     5. In the pop up, click [Remove slave]

 ## Risk Groups

  - General information:
     Risk groups are sorted by their time of creation.
     They reduce downtimes of Replica Sets.
     To show the slaves in a risk group, click on the risk groups title.

  - How to choose a risk group: When ever slaves share a common fault source, they should be assigned to different risk groups.
 If this is not possible, the fault sources most likely to fail should e considered first.
 Possible fault sources are e.g. slaves running on the same blade or having the same power source.

  - Create Risk Group:
-    1. Type in a name for the risk group.
+    1. In Create a new Risk Group, type in a name for the risk group.
     2. Choose [Create]

-    It takes a few seconds until the new risk group is shown.
+   *It takes a few seconds until the new risk group is shown*

  - Assign slaves to a Risk group:
+    1. Disable the slave.
-    1. Choose a slave from the list of unassigned slaves or another risk group.
+    2. Choose the slave from the list of unassigned slaves or another risk group or search by their hostname.
-    2. In the drop-down menu on the right side of the slaves field, choose the desired risk group.
+    3. In the drop-down menu on the right side of the slaves field, choose the desired risk group.

  - Remove slave from a Risk Group:
+    1. Disable the slave.
-    1. Open the Risk Group.
+    2. Open the Risk Group.
-    2. Find the slave to be removed.
+    3. Find the slave to be removed.
+Slaves can be filtered by their hostname.
-    3. In the drop-down menu on the right side of the slaves field, choose [Remove from Risk Group]
+    4. In the drop-down menu on the right side of the slaves field, choose [Remove from Risk Group]

  - Remove a Risk Group:
     1. Remove all slaves from the risk group